homebridge/homebridge-syno-spk/README.md

 **Step 5:** Complete the wizard.
 The first time you install may take some time as the latest [oznu/homebridge](https://hub.docker.com/r/oznu/homebridge/) image is downloaded from Docker Hub.

+**Step 6:** Instructions on how to install plugins can be found on the main [Homebridge on Synology Wiki Page](https://github.com/oznu/docker-homebridge/wiki/Homebridge-on-Synology#3-installing-plugins).

 ## Setting up for development

 See the [Synology DSM 6.0 Developer Guide](https://developer.synology.com/developer-guide/index.html).